bulentAkgul/laravel-resource-creator/README.md

 ```
 **NOTE**: This package will not install [**Laravel File Creator**](https://github.com/bulentAkgul/laravel-file-creator), but you will need it to create the Balde component and Livewire classes.

 Next, you need to publish the settings by executing the following command.
-By doing so, you will have a new file named **packagify.php** in the config folder.
+By doing so, you will have a new file named *config/packagify.php* in the config folder.
 The resource types are in the "**resources**" array.
 The main settings of files in the **files** array under the keys of "*view, css, js*."
 Quite deep explanations are provided in the comment blocks of those arrays.
 ```
 sail artisan packagify:publish-config
 ```